-The Company continues to evaluate the exploration path forward for Plata Dorada which, although showing excellent results in early sampling work, is considered the next priority for exploration after Los Chapitos and Maria Cecilia respectively.
+Plata Dorada shows excellent high-grade results in early sampling work, and is considered the next priority for exploration after Los Chapitos and Maria Cecilia respectively.

 For detailed exploration results on all of Camino's properties, see "Mineral Properties" below.